chiangsuanne/Taxi-Ride-Analysis/README.md

-# Zuber-Database-Analysis
+# Zuber Database Analysis
 ## Introduction
-You're working as an analyst for Zuber, a new ride-sharing company that's launching in Chicago.
-Your task is to find patterns in the available information.
-You want to understand passenger preferences and the impact of external factors on rides.
-Working with a database, you'll analyze data from competitors and test a hypothesis about the impact of weather on ride frequency.
+A SQL project to analyze taxi ride data for Zuber, a ride-sharing company, to test a hypothesis about the impact of weather on ride frequency.
+### Company Overview
+Zuber is a burgeoning ride-sharing company set to revolutionize transportation in Chicago.
+Committed to providing efficient and convenient rides, Zuber aims to optimize the passenger experience through data-driven insights and innovative solutions.
+### Project Overview
+As an analyst at Zuber, I addressed critical business challenges by conducting an in-depth analysis of taxi ride data, utilizing SQL JOIN to correlate trips and weather records.
+This resulted in valuable insights into passenger behavior and external factors' impact on rides, empowering Zuber's strategic decision-making.

 ## Description of the data
 A database with info on taxi rides in Chicago: